 Lelia Nebeker is the book buyer for One More Page Books in Arlington, where she has worked since its opening in 2011.
 She’s been a part of the NoVa TEEN team since year one, and has been thrilled to meet so many outstanding authors and readers.
 Her greatest professional achievement was saving a parking spot for Maggie Stiefvater’s Camaro.

-Isaiah West is the Teen Services Coordinator at Alexandria Library in Alexandria, VA.
+Isaiah West is the Teen Services Specialist at Prince George’s County Memorial Library System.
 He thinks the best part of his job is getting to meet the teens where they’re at and empowering them to be involved citizens of their community.
 His interests involve video games, good food, and knitting.
 He is most likely heavily caffeinated and taking too many photos of his cat.

 Krissy Ronan is a high school librarian at George C. Marshall High School.
 She loves laughing and connecting readers with books they will love.